SamiranDas2004/mini-calender/README.md

 # mini-calender
-this is a basic project to see the current date
+this is a basic project to see the current date. this project is made with the help of html,css and javascipt